-In this recipe, Wildtree has kept things quick and straightforward for you by suggesting that you start with a pound of chicken breast, cooking it on the stovetop in a skillet for about five minutes.
+For this recipe, Wildtree has kept things quick and straightforward.
+You’ll begin with a pound of chicken breast cooked on the stovetop in a skillet for about five minutes.
 If you’re cooking a whole or half breast, you’ll want to check the doneness’s internal temperature at 165°F with an instant-read thermometer.

 Many chefs recommend poaching the chicken as the only way to get moist, clean textured chicken.
 But poaching chicken is not always easy as it might seem.
-On most modern high-heat stoves, it is often impossible to keep a pot of water at a low simmer – and, if the water rapidly boils as the chicken cooks, the meat will contract and stiffen, destroying any possibility of having tender cooked meat.
+It is often impossible to keep a pot of water at a low simmer on most modern high-heat stoves.
+FYI: if the water rapidly boils as the chicken cooks, the meat will contract and stiffen, destroying any possibility of having tender cooked meat.

-To solve this, years ago, I adopted an Asian technique for poaching chicken.
-It’s foolproof, and it works incredibly well for making moist, flavorful chicken for extra-tasty salads, sandwiches, and for using in appetizers.
+So years ago, after reading a lot about it, I adopted an Asian technique for poaching chicken to solve this.
+It’s a foolproof method.
+And it works incredibly well for making moist, flavorful chicken for extra-tasty salads, sandwiches, and appetizers.

-- Bring the water to a boil, then slip the whole chicken breast side down into the pot to completely submerge the chicken.
+- Bring the water to a boil, then slip the whole chicken with the breast side facing down into the pot to submerge the chicken thoroughly.
 Reduce the heat to low, and cook for 30 minutes.

 - Remove the pot from the heat, cover it with a tight-fitting lid, and allow it to stand for one hour.

 Another benefit of this method is that after removing the chicken from the pot, you can use the stock created in cooking for soups, gravy, or broth for other meals.
-To save it, strain the stock into a large heatproof bowl or another pan, discard the solids.
-Allow to cool, and skim any excess fat from the surface.
+To save it, strain the stock into a large heatproof bowl or another pan, and discard the solids.
+Allow the stock to cool and skim any excess fat from the surface.
 Transfer into jars and refrigerate for 3-4 days, or freeze it for extended storage in freezer-safe containers for 2-3 months.

-Many experts will tell you that you should never wash or rinse the chicken before cooking it, but in this case, for a whole chicken, in my opinion, it’s a step that you shouldn’t skip.
-But if you wash it, you will want to correctly prep it and take the proper precautionary measures to sanitize and disinfect all surfaces and tools used when done.
+Many experts will tell you that you should never wash or rinse the chicken before cooking it.
+But in this case, for a whole chicken, in my opinion, it’s a step that you shouldn’t skip.
+If you do wash it, you will want to correctly prep it and take the proper precautionary measures to sanitize and disinfect all surfaces and tools used when done.

-To wash the chicken, rinse under cold water, paying particular attention to the cavity.
+To wash chicken, rinse under cold water, paying particular attention to the cavity.
 Remove the chicken giblets and any organs that may still be on the inside.
-You also will want to remove any stray pin feathers from the skin.
-In prepping, do not break or trim away any of the chicken skin.
-You don’t want the meat directly exposed to the water as it cooks.
+Look for any stray pin feathers remaining on the skin and remove them.
+Do not break or trim away any chicken skin during prepping so that the meat is not exposed to the water during cooking.
 Leaving the skin on will ensure that you have moist, clean textured chicken.

-When washing the whole chicken and prepping it for the pot, take care not to splash water.
-Splashing water will contaminate surfaces spreading bacteria and germs around your sink and countertops and on the dishes and tools you use.
+When washing a whole chicken and prepping it for the pot, don’t splash water.
+Splashing water will contaminate nearby surfaces spreading bacteria and germs around your sink and countertops and on the dishes and tools you use.

 Following the prepping process, immediately sanitize countertops, cutting boards, dishes, utensils, and sinks.
-Clean thoroughly with hot soapy water, then disinfect with chlorine bleach or other sanitizing solution and rinse with clean water.
-Also, wash dishcloths and towels in the hot cycle of the washing machine.
+Clean thoroughly with hot soapy water, disinfect with chlorine bleach or other sanitizing solution and rinse with clean water.
+Also, wash dishcloths and towels in the washing machine’s hot cycle.